-Firmly established as tāngata whenua of the District since the 1820s-1830s, our whāna in a rū a id r (i a ? obligated and privileged to under tai cour role as kaitiaki (guardians) in the nianag mont and preservation of the natural e wirdinment.
+Firmly established as tāngata whenua of this District since the 1820s-1830s, our whānau, hapū and iwi are obligated and privileged to undertake our role as kaitiaki (guardians) in the management and preservation of the natural environment.
 In 1840, when our ancestors signed the Treaty of Waitangi, our expectation was clear, that we would be guaranteed 'tino rangatiratanga' (full authority) over 'taonga' (treasures, which may be intangible).
-This is observed through the process of 'kaitiakitanga', the management of the environment based on the traditional Māori world view.
+This is observed through the process of 'kaitiakitanga', the management of the environment based on the traditional Māori world view